CR-Formula/STM32-Examples/README.md

 # STM32 Examples
-This repo is used to house working examples for some of the STM32 Code.
-Each peripherial has it's own branch and development is done on that branch.
-It can also be used to add code to test the different peripherials.
-See the Telem repository for the code for the Telemetry System.
+This repo is used to develop basic drivers for the STM32 peripherals that are used on the team.
+This repository is purely used for internal development and testing and shows basic examples of how to interact with the drivers.
+See the Telem repository for the Telemetry Board code.
+The end goal is to create a git-submodule for the divers.